Caters for all ages!

 Range of Sports

 The Railway and Steam Packet Athletic and Social Union (aka Railway Union Sports Club), is a multi-sports club situated in the leafy suburb of Sandymount, not far from Dublin City centre.
-Bowls, cricket, hockey, rugby, soccer and tennis are all played at our club and all age groups are catered for.
-Our Club facilities include:
+Bowls, cricket, hockey, rugby, soccer and tennis are all played at our club at various levels and age grades.
+Our Club Constitution is available here.

 - A full size 6-rink bowling green

 - A top class floodlit Astro Hockey pitch

 - 6 grass and 5 floodlit all-weather tennis courts